Welcome to the

 Who We Are

 DRP is a branch of CDCR operating from headquarters located in Sacramento, California.
 DRP is at the heart of rehabilitation activity in CDCR.
-Its top priority is to provide rehabilitative programming and skills to offenders in an effort to reduce their likelihood of reoffending by the time they return to their homes and communities.
+Its top priority is to provide rehabilitative programming and skills to inmates and parolees in an effort to reduce their likelihood of reoffending by the time they return to their homes and communities.